unkiagari/loop_music_player/README.md

 ![LoopMusicPlayer](./lpm.png)

-Music Player that random switches looping music at regular intervals with crossfade.
+This music player randomly switches looping music at regular intervals with a crossfade.

-created for my live streaming and work.
+It was created for my live streaming and work.

 ^v^